bivex/VixMCP.Ai.Bridge/README.md

 - VMware VIX API (Vix64AllProductsDyn.dll)

 ### VMware Setup
+1. **Download and install VMware VIX API SDK** from VMware's official website
+2. **Accept the VMware SDK Agreement** during SDK installation
-1. Install VMware Workstation Pro/Player or connect to vSphere
+3. Install VMware Workstation Pro/Player or connect to vSphere
-2. Ensure target VMs have VMware Tools installed
+4. Ensure target VMs have VMware Tools installed
-3. Configure guest OS with appropriate user accounts
+5. Configure guest OS with appropriate user accounts
-4. Place `Vix64AllProductsDyn.dll` in the application directory
+6. Copy `Vix64AllProductsDyn.dll` from the VIX SDK to the application directory

+> **Note**: The VIX DLL is not included in this repository and must be obtained from VMware's official SDK distribution.

 ## Quick Start